pantheon-systems/documentation/source/articles/sites/backups/backup-creation.md

 ## Overview

 Pantheon makes backups of an environment a simple and easy one-click operation.
-A backup is made up of three separate archives: a _database_ backup, a _files_ backup, and a _code_ backup.
+A backup is made up of three separate archives: a database backup, a files backup, and a code backup.

-**Note**: Backups need to be run separately for each environment (dev, test and live).
-If you have changes in SFTP mode that you have not committed, these changes WILL BE LOST and there will be no way to recover them.
-The backups are based on the code currently in the git log.
+**Note**: Backups need to be run separately for each environment (Dev, Test and Live).
+If you have changes in SFTP mode that you have not committed, these changes will be lost and there will be no way to recover them.
+The backups are based on the code currently in the Git log.

 ## Steps